oracle/weblogic-kubernetes-operator/integration-tests/README.md

     - Make sure the weblogic image has patch p29135930 (required for the WebLogic Kubernetes Operator).

-* Command to run the tests: This will run QUICKTEST.
-To run all the tests, `export QUICKTEST=false`
+* Command to run the tests: This will run QUICKTEST one after another test class.

+To run all the tests, `export QUICKTEST=false`.

+To run the test classes in parallel, `export PARALLEL_FAILSAFE=classes`
 ```
 mvn clean verify -P wls-integration-tests 2>&1 | tee log.txt
 ```